-

 Date published1964-02-14

-On calculation of laminar boundary layer on bodies of rotation streamlined by binary mixture of gases.
+On the calculation of laminar boundary layer on bodies of revolution streamlined by a binary mixture of gases.

 - Authors: